ajnask/Applied_ML_python/README.md

 All data for this assignment has been provided through the [Detroit Open Data Portal](https://data.detroitmi.gov/).

-Exploratory Data Analysis and Predictive Modeling using Gradient boosting has been done using python.
+**Exploratory Data Analysis and Predictive Modeling using Gradient boosting has been done using python and are given in this repository**

 File descriptions give below: